vippsas/vipps-developers/common-topics/vipps-landing-page.md

 ## Skip landing page

 **Please note:** This functionality is only available for special cases.
+Skipping the landing page is only allowed when it is not possible to show it.

 Skipping the landing page is reserved for when the payment is initiated on a device that the user does not own or control:
 * Not on the user's phone
-* Not on the user's computer.
+* Not on the user's computer
-* On a device that has no user-facing display where the landing page can be shown

-This is typically physical points of sale (POS) solutions, vending machines, etc.
+* On a device that has no user-facing display where the landing page can be shown, such as physical points of sale (POS) solutions, vending machines, etc.

 This `skipLandingpage` functionality must be specially enabled by Vipps for each sale unit that needs to use it.